ambidextrous/csv_log_cleaner/README.md

 ### Parameters

+- `-j --schema` - _required_ can be either the path to a JSON schema file with a name of the form `*.json` or an in-line JSON-string definition, e.g. `'{"columns": [{"name": "INT_COLUMN","column_type": "Int"},{"name": "STRING_COLUMN","column_type": "String","nullable": false}]}'`
+- `-l --log` - _required_ path to output JSON log file
+- `-i --input` - _optional_ path to input CSV file, if not provided will read from `stdin`
+- `-o --output` - _optional_ path to input CSV file, if not provided will write to `stout`
-`-j --schema` - _required_ path to input JSON schema file `-l --log` - _required_ path to output JOSN log file `-s --sep` - _optional_ (default `','`) separator character, e.g. `'\t'` for TSV files: will be used both in input and output `-b --buffer_size` - _optional_ buffer size integer (default  `1000`) indicating the size of each new buffer of rows allocated a new thread for processing: if set too low, the costs of thread switching are likely to outweight the benefits of parallel processing.
+- `-s --sep` - _optional_ (default `','`) separator character, e.g. `'\t'` for TSV files: will be used both in input and output
+- `-b --buffer_size` - _optional_ buffer size integer (default  `1000`) indicating the number of rows to be held in each buffer of rows allocated a new thread for processing.
+The programme uses all available threads, so if there are 10 cores available, and the buffer value is set to 1,000, then up to 10,000 rows will be held in buffers at any one time during processing.

 ### Source

 Library code available as a cargo [crate](https://crates.io/crates/csv_log_cleaner).
 Source code can be found on GitHub, [here](https://github.com/ambidextrous/csv_log_cleaner).
-PR-requests to make improvements, add missing functionality or fix bugs are all very welcome; as is opening of GitHub issues to request changes or fixes.
+PR-requests to make improvements, add missing functionality or fix bugs are all very welcome; as is opening of GitHub issues to request fixes or features.

 ## Motivation